dnstrach/ChefsKiss/README.md

             ]
 ```

-The APIRecipe view folder contains composed views for the Explore, Saved amd APIRecipe Detail view.
+The APIRecipe view folder contains composed and custom views for the Explore, Saved amd APIRecipe Detail view.
 Grid views are reused for the search and category view.

-Recipe Model
+The MyRecipe model contains a MyRecipe, Ingredient, Equipment, and Instruction classes for a user to create their own personal cookbook.
+Ingredient, Equipment, and Instruction objects are initialized separately from the MyRecipe class so that they are identifiable in a list.

-MyRecipeViewModel
+The MyRecipe view model contains two files to construct the add/edit and detail view.
+The AddEditRecipeViewModel contains CRUD methods and other methods to upload an image.
+The RecipeDetailViewModel contains methods to display the navigation title and prep/cook times.

-MyRecipe View
+The MyRecipe view contains composed and custom views to make up the add/edit, detail, and sheet views.

 ## REST API